nash-io/locale/README.md

 ## Ask for help!

 If you don't understand a phrase in the English file, don't guess!
 Ask for help.
-Our writer is available on GitHub as `@lexipenia` and Telegram as `@cstfenwick`, and will be able to clarify issues for you.
+Our writer is available on GitHub as `@lexipenia` and Telegram as `@cstfenwick` and will be able to clarify issues for you.

 ## Locales list